Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 3. Click on "Add application" and select *Upload microservice*
 4. Drag and drop the downloaded zip file into the window.
 Do **not** subscribe to the microservice yet; some configurations need to be done before starting the microservice.

-## Preparations in Aris Process Mining
+## Preparations in ARIS Process Mining
 ### Create a system integration for the data ingestion API

-For the microservice to be able to use the Aris data ingestion API, a system integration needs to be created.
+For the microservice to be able to use the ARIS data ingestion API, a system integration needs to be created.

 <ins>Procedure</ins>
-1. Log-on to the Aris Process Mining tenant
+1. Log-on to the ARIS Process Mining tenant
 2. Click the **Navigation menu** icon > **Administration** in the program header.
 3. Click **System integration** in the **Administration** panel.
 4. Click **Add system integration > Data ingestion (API)**.
 The corresponding dialog opens.